effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Team API

-Working from home changes communication structures: The bar for informal discussions with others is higher.
+Nowadays, most companies have some form of channel-based chat system like [Slack](https://slack.com/) or [Microsoft Teams](https://products.office.com/en-US/microsoft-teams/group-chat-software/).
-Make it easy for other teams to get in touch with you.
+It makes it easy for peopel to get in touch with each other.
-Have a public team channel in [Slack](https://slack.com/) or [Microsoft Teams](https://products.office.com/en-US/microsoft-teams/group-chat-software/) to give quick answers and discuss your domain questions.
+We recommend to get a public team channel as a public API for questions and requests to your team.
-Publish relevant anouncements there.
+If you have a lot of back and forth with a particular team, create an API specifically for communicating with them.
-Use a separate private team channel for internal and sensitive subjects.
+Your private team channel must be private so it can become a safe space to discuss sensitive subjects.
+Topic-specific channels help as well, for example around technologies or cloud providers.

 ## Full-Team Collaboration